PurpurMC/PurpurDocs/docs/Configuration.md

 This page details the various configuration settings exposed by Purpur in the purpur.yml file.

-If you are looking for details on biome specific settings, check out [biomes.yml](biomes).

 If you want information on settings in paper.yml, spigot.yml, and bukkit.yml you should see their respective documentation pages.

 * [Bukkit Configuration (bukkit.yml)](https://bukkit.gamepedia.com/Bukkit.yml)